Aluminium Systems for Modern Architectural Designs

 Structural glazing knows no boundaries, the beauty of this method is its adaptable nature, different shapes and styles can be achieved.
 Structural glazing is often preferable over traditional façades or fixed systems, due to its structure, concealed framework and ability to deliver completely frameless results.
 IQ can manufacture impressive sizes of up to 9-metre tall panes of glass for striking results that can be used in structural installations and sliding door/window systems.

-Curved glass can be achieved, as well as unusual shapes, using our Invisio system.
-The Invisio system has been developed in house, creating fluid connections from indoors to outdoors and presenting the ability to engineer highly insulated glass walls.
+Curved structural glass can be achieved, as well as unusual shapes, using our in-house developed thermally broken structural glazing system, Invisio.
+The Invisio system has been developed by IQ, creating fluid connections from indoors to outdoors and presenting the ability to engineer highly insulated glass walls.

-Our aluminium frames have a full thermal break, achieving impressive Uw values, to ensure the systems are high performing.
+Our aluminium systems use fully thermally broken framing profiles, achieving impressive Uw values, to ensure the systems are high performing.
 Having a thermally broken system that exceeds required Uw values set by building regulations adds value to a building both now and in the future, as well as contributing to lower heating costs due to its ability to effectively keep the heat in through the colder months and reduce the heat gain during warmer months.

 Pushing the boundaries with oversized glazing